Season Summary: 1980

 1976 premiership player Peter Kerr made his 100th senior appearance for Williamstown in round 4 at Mordialloc, while Alan Kennedy, Paul John and Geoff Bebend all played their 50th games during the year.
 Paul John also took out the Andy Taylor Memorial Trophy for best and fairest player in the Seniors from Greg Tweedly and John Cutajar, while Peter Enright was awarded the inaugural Bert Hodge Memorial goalkicking award with a total of 52.
 The Reserves best and fairest was won by Paul Eudey from captain-coach Phil McTaggart, with Greg McRae in third place.
 Best and fairest in the Under 19's went to Chris Sandells, with Ian Fairley runner-up and Mark Arceri third.
 Both of the latter players would go on to play League football.
 The goalkicking award in the Thirds went to Ricky Slevison, who would became a Senior premiership player at Williamstown in 1986 and 1990 and also play in the 1988 grand final.

 President Sid Wookey was transferred to Canberra in his employment late in the year and was forced to step down from that role which he had carried out for the last three seasons.
 Also, Bill 'Darkie' Raffle passed away early in the year.
-He held many positions with the Club over a great period of years, and the Best Clubman award was instigated in 1980 in his honour, which continues to this day.
+He held many positions with the Club over a great period of years, and the Best Clubman award was instigated in 1980 in his honour, which continued until 2017.
 It was awarded to Phil McTaggart in this season.
 John 'Jack' Lord, coach of the Club in 1927 also passed away in 1980.

 1980 playing list